Coordinating Charitable Donations with Leontief Preferences: Discussion

 \section{Discussion}

-Under the assumption that donors' preferences can be modeled using Leontief utility functions, \edr turns out to be an exceptionally attractive rule for funding charitable organizations.
-It satisfies efficiency, is group-strategyproof, can be computed via convex programming or a pseudo-polynomial time algorithm, and returns the limit of natural spending dynamics.
-Moreover, in the case of binary weights, \edr maximizes a wide range of possible welfare functions and can be computed via linear programming.
+Under the assumption that donors' preferences can be modeled using Leontief utility functions, \edr is an exceptionally attractive rule for funding charitable organizations.
+It is efficient, group-strategyproof, and monotonic in both preferences and contributions.
+Moreover, it can be computed via convex programming and returns the limit of natural spending dynamics.
+In the case of binary weights, \edr maximizes a wide range of welfare functions and can be computed via linear programming.
 These results stand in sharp contrast to the previously studied case of linear utilities, where a far-reaching impossibility has shown the incompatibility of efficiency, strategyproofness, and a very weak form of fairness \citep{BBPS21a}.
-The literature in this stream of research has produced various rules such as the \emph{conditional utilitarian rule}, the \emph{Nash product rule}, the \emph{random priority rule}, or the \emph{sequential utilitarian rule} which trade off these properties against one another \citep{BMS05a,Dudd15a,ABM20a,BBPS21a,BBP+19a}.
+The literature in this stream of research has produced various rules such as the \emph{conditional utilitarian rule}, the \emph{Nash product rule}, the \emph{random priority rule}, or the \emph{sequential utilitarian rule}, which trade off these properties against one another \citep{BMS05a,Dudd15a,ABM20a,BBPS21a,BBP+19a}.

-An important question is to which extent our results carry over to other concave utility functions, which offer a natural middle-ground between linear and Leontief utilities. \Cref{prop:sepaddutils} and \Cref{rem: sepadd-dynamics} show that equilibrium existence and uniqueness as well as convergence of the best-response-based spending dynamics also hold for Cobb-Douglas utilities.
-However, the equilibrium distribution may fail to be efficient (\Cref{rem:cobbdouglas}) and \edr is manipulable for Cobb-Douglas utilities (see \Cref{sec:sp}).

 Equilibrium distributions can be interpreted as market equilibria for a pure public good market with unlimited supply.
 This perspective allows interesting comparisons to Fisher markets, arguably the simplest markets for divisible private goods.
 Equilibria in Fisher markets are connected to Nash welfare maximization under fairly general assumptions about individual utilities, whereas this connection appears to be more volatile in our public good markets.
-On the other hand, even for Leontief preferences, Fisher market equilibria cannot be computed exactly, and the mechanism that returns the equilibrium is manipulable.
+On the other hand, even for Leontief preferences, Fisher market equilibria cannot be computed exactly \citep{CoVa04a}, and the mechanism that returns the equilibrium is manipulable \citep{GZH+11a}.

+An important question is to which extent our results carry over to other concave utility functions, which offer a natural middle ground between linear and Leontief utilities. \Cref{rem: sepadd-dynamics} as well as \Cref{prop:sepaddutils,prop:otherutilsthanCD} show that equilibrium existence, uniqueness, and convergence of the best-response-based spending dynamics also hold for other utility models.
+However, other axiomatic properties might break down, e.g., the equilibrium distribution may fail to be efficient (\Cref{rem:cobbdouglas}) and the rule that returns the equilibrium distribution is not strategyproof (see \Cref{sec:sp}).

 Leontief preferences can be refined by breaking ties between distributions lexicographically, similar to leximin utilities.
 More precisely, rather than only caring about the minimum of $\delta(x)/v_{i,x}$ for $x\in A$, agents can rank all distributions according to the leximin relation (\Cref{def:leximin}) among the vectors $(\delta(x)/v_{i,x})_{x\in A}$.
 Remarkably, all of our results for general Leontief valuations carry over to these utility functions by adapting the proofs accordingly.
 It should be noted, however, that lexicographic Leontief preferences are discontinuous.